mvolkmann/blog/src/ocaml.md

 ## Variables

 Variables are immutable, but they can refer to a "ref" which is mutable.
+(An exception is that variables in a REPL can be reassigned.)

 Identifier names must start with a lowercase letter unless they refer to a module, constructor, or "polymorphic variant tag".